sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/format_CSV.md

 {% anchor h3 %} Each custom field can only be applied to a column once.
 Please check your columns and try again {% endanchor h3 %}

 - Check your CSV for duplicate fields, especially fields that have matching information as your “email”, “first_name” and “last_name” fields.
-These are reserved field names, and cannot be edited.
+You cannot edit these field names as they are reserved.
 - For example, if you have a “Name” field, it may conflict with your “first_name” reserved field.

 ![]({{root_url}}/images/listupload_3.png)

 {% anchor h3 %} We were unable to detect any headers in your CSV file {% endanchor h3 %}

 - Include headers at the top of each column.
-The “email” header is required for all CSV uploads.
+All CSV uploads must contain the "email" header.
 Header fields can be blank in your CSV, but must be defined later during the upload process.

 ![]({{root_url}}/images/listupload_4.png)